 The preparation of financial statements in accordance with IFRS requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenue and expenses during the reporting period.
 Actual reports could differ from management's estimates.

 Additional Disclosure for Venture Issuers without Significant Revenue

-The components of exploration and evaluation assets are described in Note 10 of the financial statements.
+The components of mineral properties are described in Note 5 of the condensed consolidated interim financial statements.

 Outstanding Share Data as at the date of this MD&A